-And so amidst another run of high pressure, dry weather and wonderful sunrises, I shall record a second suit wearing as we shared in remembering the life of Roger Clive-Powell, local architect and friend.
+And so amidst another run of high pressure, dry weather and wonderful sunrises, I shall record a second suit wearing, as we shared in remembering the life of Roger Clive-Powell, local architect and friend.

-I would not be writing this blog if we hadn’t met Roger, since it was he, all those years ago, who shone his torch into the space behind the dingy old Gegin (kitchen) fireplace beam and went into raptures of excitement about the old wicker chimney hood, (a rare and local design feature of some old houses in this part of the world) which we’d not even noticed on our first viewings of Gelli Uchaf (there never having been electricity in its living space before we arrived.)
-Roger drew up and submitted the necessary plans to attempt to gain permission to turn it back into living accommodation, (this was required since Gelli had been empty for nearly 30 years), and subsequently supervised the early restoration works.
-Reassured by Roger that we could embark on the project within our tiny budget, we made, and had accepted an offer subject to this planning permission being approved, and the rest is as they say, history …
+I would not be writing this blog if we hadn’t met Roger, since it was he, all those years ago, who shone his torch into the space behind the dingy old gegin (kitchen) fireplace beam and went into raptures of excitement about the old wicker chimney hood.
+This is a rare and local design feature of some old houses in this part of the world, which we’d not even noticed on our first viewings of Gelli Uchaf – there never having been electricity in its living space before we took it on, ‘as a challenge’.Roger drew up and submitted the necessary plans to attempt to gain permission to turn it back into living accommodation, this being required since Gelli had been empty for nearly 30 years, and subsequently supervised the early restoration works.
+Reassured by Roger that we could embark on the project within our tiny budget, we made, and had accepted, an offer subject to this planning permission being approved, and the rest is as they say, history.

 Over the intervening years we have come to know Roger and Jen, in much more than simply a client /professional relationship, and at Llanwenog church we gained an inkling of what a special man he was in the lives of many other people.
-Standing room only, and a series of eulogies that spanned the whole of his life from childhood and university to the diversity of his work.
+Standing room only, and a series of eulogies that spanned the whole of his life from childhood and university, to the diversity of his work.
 A considerable breadth of projects often saving the ancient buildings in this part of West Wales, including overseeing the restoration of Lampeter Town Hall to house Jen’s fabulous Welsh Quilt Centre, and his work in protecting many of the local historic churches.

-Perhaps appropriate then that he was laid to rest beside his parents in the graveyard of this small church which itself has several amazing distinctive features.
-Roger did indeed bring it back from the brink after centuries of climatic abuse, beginning in the early ’90’s with a major series of works – crumbling tower, stabilised in Roger’s unique, innovative way by pouring in fluid based lime mortars into the structure using watering cans; barrel vaulted ceiling (held together when he first inspected it by “the woodworm holding hands”) repaired from above with great care; some ancient frescoes discovered underneath flaking lime wash; and amazing Oak carved rood screen, pew ends and Dragon lectern, all created by a Belgian refugee during the first World war who stayed with Roger’s grandfather at the family home of the Highmead estate.
+Perhaps appropriate then that he was laid to rest beside his parents in the graveyard of this small rural church, which itself has several dramatic and distinctive features.
+Roger did indeed bring it back from the brink, after centuries of climatic abuse, beginning in the early ’90’s with a major series of works – the crumbling tower, stabilised in Roger’s unique, innovative way by pouring in fluid based lime mortars into the structure using watering cans; the barrel vaulted ceiling (held together when he first inspected it by “the woodworm holding hands”) was repaired from above with great care; some ancient frescoes were discovered underneath flaking lime wash; and the stunning carved oak rood screen, pew ends and Dragon design lectern, all created by a Belgian refugee during the first World War, who stayed with Roger’s grandfather at the family home of the Highmead estate.

 But more than all this, many recollections of a genuinely warm, gentle, good humoured and wonderfully enthusiastic man, whose life touched all who came in contact with him, and looked boyish to the very end.
-Our sympathies and thoughts are with the family at this sad time, and it was entirely fitting for Roger to be carried from the church on a glorious clear sunny day to the Beatles “Here comes the Sun”, as a pair of Red Kites wheeled overhead, for Roger did indeed bring warmth into so many lives, and has left such fond memories for so many.
+Our sympathies and thoughts are with the family at this sad time, and it was entirely fitting for Roger to be carried from the church on a glorious clear sunny day to the Beatles “Here comes the Sun”, as a pair of Red kites wheeled overhead, for Roger did indeed bring warmth into so many lives, and has left such fond memories for so many.

-We left Llanwenog, and drove to Poppit Sands, for a bracing and reflective walk…… and for the first time, since the tide was right out, made it all the way North across the sands to where the Teifi estuary curves down to the beach beneath the low cliffs at Gwbert.
+We left Llanwenog, and drove to Poppit Sands, for a bracing and reflective walk.And for the first time, since the tide was right out, made it all the way North across the sands, to where the Teifi estuary curves down to the beach beneath the low cliffs at Gwbert.
 Walking back along the faceted sand bank which guides the river’s flow at low tide, were some extraordinary sand features, the like of which we’ve never experienced before – anywhere.
 Tide fossils, to quote my brother Mark’s suggestion – almost indeed like some preserved dinosaur skeleton.

 I have no idea exactly how they are formed, or whether they have a specific name, but include several images to persuade others to walk the extra mile, and have a look themselves – I imagine that although changing on a daily basis, they will be a constant presence.
 But maybe not?

-I also include them, because after processing them, I played around with rotating images, as above to see whether they looked more appealing from different angles.
+I also include them, because after processing them, I played around with rotating images, as above, to see whether they looked more appealing from different angles.
 And discovered another illusion, which was new to me, referred to as the ‘Crater Illusion’.

 Or is it?